 Other modifications and special requirements for the indoor space in MA include:

-- Having at least two separate hazard-free exits.
+- At least two separate hazard-free exits.

 - Exit signs posted.